rwynn/monstache/README.md

 Make sure that automatic index creation is not disabled in elasticsearch.yml.

 If automatic index creation must be controlled, whitelist any indexes in elasticsearch.yml that monstache will create.

+Note that when monstache maps index and type names for ElasticSearch it does normalization based on the [Validity Rules](https://github.com/elastic/elasticsearch/issues/6736).
+This includes making sure index names are all lowercase and that index, types, and ids do not being with an underscore.

 ### Field Mapping ###